William Yate

-In 1830 during Yate's stay in Sydney, he supervised the printing of an edition of 550 copies of a translations of the first three chapters of the Book of Genesis; the first eight chapters of the Gospel according to St. Matthew; the first four chapters of the Gospel according to St. John; the first six chapters of the Epistle of St. Paul to the Corinthians; parts of the Liturgy and Catechism.
+In 1830 during Yate's stay in Sydney, he supervised the printing of an edition of 550 copies of translations of the first three chapters of the Book of Genesis, the first eight chapters of the Gospel according to St. Matthew, the first four chapters of the Gospel according to St. John, the first six chapters of the Epistle of St. Paul to the Corinthians, and parts of the Liturgy and Catechism.

 In 1830 he was appointed to lead Te Waimate mission, however reports of his sexual encounters with young Māori men became a matter of controversy and he was dismissed from the CMS in June 1834.